 There are other title I absolutely love and have used.
 The Great Kapok Tree, The Lorax, The Curious Garden, and The Giving Tree are all wonderful choices.
 You can’t go wrong with any of them.
 Because of the themes included in each, your students will benefit from hearing them.

 Kids love hands on projects, and this board of mine on Pinterest includes many different project ideas you might try.
 It’s a great board to follow with most pins leading to free resources.

-This second idea from Pinterest comes from Hilary at Rockin Teacher Resources.
+Another great idea from Pinterest comes from Hilary at Rockin Teacher Resources.
 If you zoom in on each letter of EARTH, you’ll see what students value on our earth.

-Fun Resources from TPT
+Fun Earth Day Resources from TPT

 Technology and Video Links:

 Earth Day can and should be a fun celebration and something we practice all the time.
 With quality literature, meaningful projects, opportunities to research and write about Earth Day themed concepts, and time to put conservation plans into practice, your students will remember how important it is to take care of this wonderful planet.